erneani/erneani/README.md

-## Hello, I am Ernani (he/his)! ✨
+## Hey, call me Ernani (he/his)! ✨

-I am a developer that believes the technology is better when it is intuitive and accessible to everyone.

-For me, the UX of an application is as important as the functionalities that are implemented.
+I am a developer with more than 6 years of experience in building amazing digital experiences while breaking some applications and solving some bugs.

+📍 From Natal, Rio Grande do Norte, 🇧🇷.

 ### About me 📖

-Brazillian living in Ceará-Mirim, Rio Grande do Norte, I am a Software Developer with a focus on user interfaces that loves UX Design and Javascript.
+I am a creative engineer and Front End specialist with experience building full-cycle applications for big companies around the world.

-Generally, I am involved in a lot of stuff, like:
+Usually I am enrolled in a lot of things like:

-- Professional Frontend Development
+- Software Architecture
-- Coding challenges
+- Coding communities
 - Computer Science degree
-- Functional Programming evangelization
+- Teaching programming
-- Surf, boxing, workout, and music 🏄🎸
+- Music and sports 🤸 🎸

-I also love lasagna 🍕

 ### Work 💻

-I am currently working at **Thoughtworks** as a **Senior Software Consultant**.
+I am currently delivering extraordinary impact in **Thoughtworks** as a **Senior Software Consultant**

-Here, I have the opportunity to use consulting skills and edge technologies to solve complex problems from clients around the world.

-At Thoughtworks we use agile methodologies to delivery high impact to our clients and right now I am working on a complex codebase with a lot of technical and consulting challenges.
+My challenge right now is to build a world-wide distributed system for a big oil and gas company with an eye for security, correctness and data availability.

-Some technologies I am using right now:
+The stack I am using right now is:

-- Typescript
+- C# with .NET for back end
+- Python with Flask for back end as well
-- Angular
+- Typescript with Angular for front end
-- Sass
-- Gulp
+- Azure for cloud
+- Azure Functions for FaaS
+- Azure Service Bus for messaging
+- Terraform for making sure cloud will work as expected